josh-goldstein-git/econ_demog_c175/README.md

 ## R and RStudio

 As an alternative to the Demography Rstudio server, we recommend using [Berkeley's R Datahub](https://r.datahub.berkeley.edu/).
-Another option is to install the software on your own computer though course staff cannot support cannot help with technical issues that may arise with installation.
+Another option is to install the software on your own computer though course staff cannot help with technical issues that may arise with installation.

 ### Using Berkeley's R Datahub